Lawn Fertilizer Bags Calculator

 The calculation is informational.
 Follow the product label, local nutrient rules, soil-test guidance, and regional extension recommendations.
 Avoid applying fertilizer before heavy rain, on frozen ground, or on hard surfaces where granules can wash into drains.

 A 6,000 sq ft lawn is planned for a 0.5 lb N per 1,000 sq ft light feeding with a 30-0-10 fertilizer.
-The target nitrogen is 3 lb.
-Dividing by 0.30 gives 10 lb of product to spread.
-If the product comes in 18 lb bags and reserve is 10 percent, the purchase still rounds to one bag.
+The target nitrogen is 3 lb, so the product to spread is 10 lb.
+If the product comes in 18 lb bags and reserve is 10 percent, Bag Plan still rounds the purchase to one bag, but the remaining product should be saved rather than emptied on the lawn.

 FAQ: